nikimanoledaki/data_stream_analytics/README.md

 **Kafka**

 Kafka was chosen as a technology because it provides a reliable way to scale a service if it must consume large numbers of incoming data.
-It guarantee some reliability by enqueuing and dequeueing the data.
+It guarantees some reliability by enqueuing and dequeueing the data.

 **Rails**